- Teens need 8-10 hours of sleep per night for their well-being.

 Sleep deprivation can affect the development of the frontal lobe, a part of the brain that is critical to control impulsive behavior.
-Not surprisingly, numerous studies have found that teens who don’t get enough sleep are more likely to engage in high-risk behaviors like drunk driving, texting while driving, riding a bicycle without a helmet, and failing to use a seatbelt.
-Drug and alcohol use, smoking, risky sexual behavior, fighting, and carrying a weapon have also been identified as more likely in teens who get too little sleep.
+Not surprisingly, numerous studies have found that teens who do not get enough sleep are more likely to engage in high-risk behaviors like drunk driving, texting while driving, riding a bicycle without a helmet, and failing to use a seatbelt.
+Drug and alcohol use, smoking, risky sexual behavior, fighting, and carrying a weapon are also more common in teens who get too little sleep.

-Behavioral problems can have widespread effects on a teenager’s life, harming their academic performance as well as their relationships with family and friends.
+Behavioral problems can have widespread effects on a teenager’s life, putting their safety in jeopardy, harming their academic performance, and sometimes damaging their relationships with family and friends.

 Insufficient sleep in teens can make them prone to accidental injury and even death.
 Of particular concern is an elevated risk of accidents as a result of drowsy driving.
 Studies have found that sleep deprivation can reduce reaction times with an effect similar to that of significant alcohol consumption.
 In teens, the impact of drowsy driving can be amplified by a lack of driving experience and a higher rate of distracted driving.

-Insufficient sleep among teens has been found to be higher among women than men.
-Older teens report getting less sleep than people in early adolescence.
-Surveys have also found that teens who identify as Black, Asian, and multiracial have the highest rates of sleeping less than eight hours per night.
+Insufficient sleep has been found to be higher among girls and people assigned female at birth.
+Older teens report getting less sleep than younger adolescents.
+Surveys have also found that teens who identify as Black, Asian, or multiracial have the highest rates of sleeping less than eight hours per night.

-There is no single reason for sleep insufficiency among teens.
-Several factors contribute to this problem, and these factors may vary from teenager to teenager.
+There is not one specific reason for sleep insufficiency among teens.
+Instead, several factors contribute to this problem, and these factors may vary from teenager to teenager.

-First, teens have a sleep drive that builds more slowly, which means they don’t start to feel tired until later in the evening.
-Second, the body waits longer to start producing melatonin, which is the hormone that helps promote sleep.
+First, teens have a sleep drive that builds more slowly, which means they do not start to feel tired until later in the evening.
+Second, the body starts producing melatonin later in the day, which is the hormone that helps promote sleep.

-With reduced sleep on weekdays, teens may try to catch up by sleeping in on the weekend, but this may exacerbate their delayed sleep schedule and inconsistent nightly rest.
+With reduced sleep on weekdays, teens may try to catch up by sleeping in on the weekend, but this can exacerbate their delayed sleep schedule and inconsistent nightly rest.

-Teens often have their hands full.
+Many teenagers have a jam-packed weekly schedule.
 School assignments, work obligations, household chores, social life, community activities, and sports are just some of the things that can require their time and attention.

-With so much to try to fit into each day, many teens don’t allocate sufficient time for sleep.
+With so much to try to fit into each day, many teens do not allocate sufficient time for sleep.
 They may stay up late during the week to finish homework or during the weekend when hanging out with friends, both of which can reinforce their night owl schedule.

-Pressure to succeed while managing these extensive commitments can be stressful, and excess stress has been known to contribute to sleeping problems and insomnia.
+Additionally, pressure to succeed while managing these extensive commitments can be stressful, and stress has been known to contribute to sleeping problems and insomnia.

-Electronic devices like cell phones and tablets are ubiquitous among teens, and research, such as the 2014 Sleep in America Poll, finds that 89% or more of teens keep at least one device in their bedroom at night.
+Electronic devices like cell phones and tablets are ubiquitous, and research has found that 89% or more of teens keep at least one device in their bedroom at night.

 Screen time late into the evening can contribute to sleeping problems.
-Using these devices can keep teens’ brains wired, and incoming notifications can cause disrupted and fragmented sleep.
-Evidence also points to suppressed melatonin production from exposure to the light from cell phones.
+Using these devices can be stimulating, and incoming notifications can disrupt sleep.
+Evidence also points to suppressed melatonin production from exposure to the light from smartphones.

 Some teens have poor sleep because of an underlying sleep disorder.
 Adolescents can be affected by obstructive sleep apnea (OSA), which causes repeated pauses in breathing during sleep.
 OSA frequently causes fragmented sleep and excessive daytime sleepiness.

-Though less common, teens can have sleep disorders like Restless Leg Syndrome (RLS), which involves a strong urge to move the limbs when lying down, and narcolepsy, which is a disorder affecting the sleep-wake cycle.
+Though less common, teens can have sleep disorders like restless legs syndrome, which involves a strong urge to move the limbs when lying down, or narcolepsy, which is a disorder affecting the sleep-wake cycle.

 Mental health conditions like anxiety and depression can be a challenge to quality sleep in teens as well as adults.
 Insufficient sleep can contribute to these conditions as well, creating a bidirectional relationship that can worsen both sleep and emotional wellness.